THE X FILES: I WANT TO BELIEVE

 Peculiarly, Chris Carter gives the impression of wanting to make a film about faith and how Scully comes to believe in the potentially miraculous.
 Although the proof that Scully supposedly gets Billy Connollys priest saying dont give up is so ambiguous and flimsy that you cannot help but think that a Scully circa 1993-8 would have logically torn such to shreds in her sleep.
 It also seems improbable that Scully could have witnessed so many incredible sights throughout the course of the series and still remain sceptical, yet that this tiny phrase is enough to make her believe all of a sudden.
 (Chris Carter seems to have also forgotten that when David Duchovny was written out of the series, Scully became the believer in extreme possibilities rather than the cool rationalist).
 Indeed, one of the most incredulous things about the series was its balance between Scullys rationalism and Mulders willingness to accept extreme possibilities, yet her still remaining sceptical at the beginning of the following week despite seeing incredible evidence of such things.
 It would have been nice even if occasionally the series had had an episode where what is taken to be something paranormal by Mulder was revealed in the light of reason to be something purely mundane.

-The X Files underwent a six-episode revival in 2016.
+The X Files underwent a six-episode revival in 2016, followed by a full series in 2018.